syncfusion-content/xamarin-docs/Xamarin/SfDataGrid/SfDataGrid.md

 ## ColumnSizer

-SfDataGrid allows you to apply ColumnSizer for the GridColumns by setting the SfDataGrid.ColumnSizer property.
+**SfDataGrid** allows you to apply ColumnSizer for the GridColumns by setting the **SfDataGrid.ColumnSizer** property.

-The following code example illustrates how to apply ColumnSizer in SfDataGrid.
+The following code example illustrates how to apply ColumnSizer in **SfDataGrid**.

 {% highlight c# %}

 dataGrid.ColumnSizer = ColumnSizer.None;

 {% endhighlight %}

-SfDataGrid applies width for all the GridColumns in the SfDataGrid.Columns collection based on the SfDataGrid.ColumnSizer property.
+**SfDataGrid** applies width for all the GridColumns in the **SfDataGrid.Columns** collection based on the **SfDataGrid.ColumnSizer** property.
 Following are the lists of options available to set width of the Columns.

 * None

 * LastColumnFill